Once you have done research and determined that a new nonprofit organization is necessary, we have these suggestions.

 This may be the most important question and the answer depends on your business plan.
 If the organization can achieve its mission in less than three years, it would likely be better as a program housed at an exisiting organization.
 (Read about the option of fiscal sponsorship, sustainable and sound management practices, and strategic and business planning for nonprofits.)

-There are over a million charitable nonprofits operating in the United States -- each needs a board of directors, funding to operate and volunteers/employees to keep its activities going.
+There are over a million charitable nonprofits operating in the United States -- each needs a board of directors, funding to operate, and volunteers/employees to keep its activities going.
 Is starting a new organization necessary?
-Have you considered fiscal sponsorship? - That option could allow your organization to grow initally under the umbrella of another charitable nonprofit until it's mature enough to stand on its own.
+Have you considered fiscal sponsorship? - That option could allow your organization to grow initally under the umbrella of another charitable nonprofit until it's proven its viability and ready to stand on its own.

 Connect with local resources and expertise Find